hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_whimsical_tea_party_with_anthropomorphic_animals_695bccbd-d3dd-46e3-82c6-bd6769d9ccfe-0_3.content.md

 ## Contact Us

 Want to learn more about hosting a Whimsical Tea Party or order our wallpaper?
-Contact us at [email protected] or give us a call at 555-1234.
+Contact us at me@pavolhejny.com or give us a call at 555-1234.
 We'd love to help you plan your next event!

 <!--